What is asylum | Requirements | Apply for asylum |

 You need documents showing proof of your identity and nationality, a photograph, a written declaration, and country condition reports.
 You will need to provide certified translations of any documents that are not in English.

 You cannot seek asylum at the U.S.-Canada border if you passed through Canada first unless you meet an exception.
 This is called the Safe Third Country rule.
+This rule requires you to apply for asylum in whichever country you arrive in first (the U.S. or Canada).
+Find more information about this rule.

 In some cases, you might be able to apply after being in the U.S. for one year.
 If you missed the deadline, you must meet strict requirements: